 During the year ended December 31, 2023, the Company subdivided and amalgamated most claims, forming six new claims to strategically position for drill permitting while simultaneously creating three new, non-essential peripheral claims outside the target areas of interest.
-The Company allowed a number (12,970 hectares) of the peripheral non-essential and connector claims to expire and had incorporated into Fire Mountain Property two additional isolated claims totaling 2,352 hectares located to the south of the Rogers Creek Property and adjacent to the Fire Mountain Property.
-As of December 31, 2023, Rogers Creek Property consists of six core claim totaling 5,912 hectares.
+The Company allowed a number (12,970 hectares) of the peripheral non-essential and connector claims to expire and incorporated into Fire Mountain Property two additional isolated claims totaling 2,352 hectares located to the south of the Rogers Creek Property and adjacent to the Fire Mountain Property.

+As of March 31, 2024, Rogers Creek Property consists of six core claims totaling 5,912 hectares.

-Figure 2: Rogers Creek Drilling Target Locations
+Figure 2: Priority Target Areas at Rogers Creek

-Management's Discussion and Analysis For the Year Ended December 31, 2023
+Management's Discussion and Analysis For the Three Months Ended March 31, 2024 and 2023

-On May 17, 2023, the Company completed its ultra high resolution LiDAR survey and high definition orthophoto imaging activities encompassing 59.6 kilometres across several targets on the Rogers Creek property covering 75% of the Rogers Creek Property.
+On May 17, 2023, the Company completed its ultra high resolution LiDAR survey and high definition orthophoto imaging activities encompassing 59.6 kilometres across several targets covering 75% of the Rogers Creek Property.
 The LiDAR survey produces a highly accurate digital elevation model ("DEM") to be used in future exploration activities including drone surveying, structural interpretation, 3D modelling and drill planning.
 The LiDAR survey and orthophoto imaging results were used as reference for planning the Company's drill program in 2023, creating three-dimensional ("3D") surface models and applying for drill permit.

 On July 13, 2023, the Company completed the compilation and comprehensive review of all historic data on the Rogers Creek Property.
 All historic data including Induced Polarization data from previous surveys, findings from previous drillings, results from rock and soil samplings has been loaded into a proprietary Geoscience Analyst Software that allows viewing in 3D images and models resulting in faster, clearer and easier access to geological and geophysical data.
 From the review of the historic data, the Company planned and identified Target 1 drilling area to test the higher chargeability anomaly centres and investigate the copper porphyry system.
 Drilling will focus on the intersecting IP anomaly centre where surface investigation indicated D-type porphyry veins, copper mineralization and significant style alteration around its peripheral.
-Two to three holes with drilling up to 1,500 meters in depth is planned for 2024 (Figure 2).
+Two to three holes with drilling up to 1,500 meters in depth is planned at Target 1(Figure 2) for the 2024 season.

-During the year ended December 31, 2023, exploration and evaluation activities in RC Property included:
+During the period ended March 31, 2024, exploration and evaluation activities on the Rogers Creek Property included: